phreeza/manuscript_axon_potentials/doc/manuscript.md

 To further demonstrate that bifurcations and terminations of axons give rise to a dipolar field, we investigated the effect of an axon terminal structure on the spatial reach of the EFP ([@fig:distscaling]).
-Motivated by the fundamentally different spatial distributions of the low-frequency LFP and the high-frequency MUA in [@fig:bigtree], we again differentiated between these frequency bands and simulated an axon bundle containing a terminal zone with bifurcations and terminations.
+Motivated by the fundamentally different spatial distributions of the low-pass filtered EFP and the high-frequency MUA in [@fig:bigtree], we again differentiated between these frequency bands and simulated an axon bundle containing a terminal zone with bifurcations and terminations.
 Moreover, as a control, we also